mvaganov/CmdLineAsteroids/notes.md

 demo reel of the LowFiRockBlaster game

 `voice`
 This is a tutorial series teaching how to build a real-time simulation in C#.
-It simulates basic physics and collision detection.
+It simulates basic physics and collision detection and implements other essential games and simulation systems

+`scene`
+list with the following
+	2D Vector math
+	basic physics
+	primitive rendering
+	rendering primitives
+	time tracking
+	a task scheduler
+	a key input buffer based on a dispatch table some basic graphics optimizations
+	memory pooling
+	particle systems
+	collision detection
+	cell space partition tree

+`voice`
-I'll show how to do everything from an empty project, in the TTY Command Line Console.
-Including the graphics, math, and collision detection.
+I'll explain everything starting from an empty project, in the TTY Command Line Console.
+Including the graphics, math, and collision detection, and all data structures.
-I'll offer in-context advice and best practices from my decades of experience as a professional game developer and computer science instructor.
+I'll also offer in-context advice and best practices from my decades of experience as a game developer and computer science instructor.
-Also, I'll identify some of the Invisible Wizard Problems that define modern computer programming, and game development especially.
+And I'll give some of my own opinions about the Invisible Wizard Problems that define modern computer programming, and game development especially.

 TODO mark Invisible Wizard Problems (IWP):
 	top-down planning